\"Writing.Com

 His eyes followed the line of the scar on his left cheek, given to him as a youth in a knife fight outside Dallas years before.
 He looked himself in the eyes then.
 They were hazel and were a real contrast to his long dark hair and mustachio.
 He sighed and reached for the bed roll on the floor near the dresser.
 Jack placed it on the bed next to his hat.
 He then opened his riffle roll to check his long arms.

-He kept a Henry repeating rifle, a Sharps .50 caliber, and a sawed-off 12 gauge, in this riffle roll along with the necessary tools for cleaning and upkeep of weapons.
+In this rifle roll, he kept a Henry repeating rifle, a Sharps .50 caliber, and a sawed-off 12 gauge, along with the necessary tools for cleaning and maintaining weapons.
 Jack laid this next to his bedroll.
 He went to the closet and removed a leather bag.
 Next, he took his clothes from the dresser and placed them neatly inside the bag.
-He placed boxes of ammunition inside the bag before tossing it on the bed as well.
+He also placed boxes of ammunition inside the bag before tossing it on the bed.

-"Why hadn't I ever even checked on Sam after Fort Worth?" he thought.
-Sam had always been able to take care of himself.
-"Still, I should have found him after the robbery instead of selfishly heading to Wyoming territory." he reasoned.
+"Why," he wondered, "hadn't I checked on Sam after Fort Worth?"
+Sam had always been able to take care of himself, he reasoned.
+"Still, I should have found him after the robbery instead of selfishly heading to Wyoming territory." he thought.

 Jack walked over to the bed and sat with his face in his hands for a moment before looking out the window at the setting sun.
 There would be one last stagecoach leaving for Deadwood tonight, and he knew he had to be on it.